-Teachers with concerns about a pupil's academic, emotional or social development will speak to parents and SENCO.
+Teachers with concerns about a pupil's academic, emotional or social development will speak to parents, make observations of the pupil over a period of weeks and consult with the SENCO.
 Alongside class-based assessments, the SENCO may undertake further screening or assessments that can help identify individual strengths and areas of need.
 These include cognitive assessments, screening for literacy difficulties, exploration of speech and language skills, and social and emotional development checklists and rating scales.
 The SENCO may also carry out observations, look at work and speak with children to seek their views of their learning and behaviour.
 Where appropriate, and with the permission of parents, referrals will be made to external agencies for more specialist assessments and advice.